acamaras0/matcha/README.md

 ### Install packages/dependencies

-To run the project, you will need to install Maria DB/ MySql and set the password and username of you DB in the .env file.
+To run the project, you will need to install Maria DB/ MySql and set the password and username of you DB in the Database.js file.

 - Node JS server -> `Port 8080`
 - React app -> `Port 3000`